Hamzah840/Dynamic-Background-Color-Change-of-Element-on-Mouse-Move/readme.md

 🔴🔵 Welcome to Our Advanced Web Development Tutorial!

-In this video, you'll learn how to create a stunning dynamic background color effect using HTML, CSS, and JavaScript.
+Here, you'll learn how to create a stunning dynamic background color effect using HTML, CSS, and JavaScript.
 Watch as we guide you through the steps to change a rectangle's background color based on mouse movement, transitioning smoothly from red to blue.

 👨‍💻 What You'll Learn: